juanjo255/SankariLabOmicHub/README.md

 - [sequenceserver/README.md](sequenceserver/README.md): BLAST database management and JBrowse linking
 - [demo/README.md](demo/README.md): overview of the external demo packages

+## Collaborations

+We welcome collaborations with organism-specific communities interested in deploying miniODP on their own servers or hosting curated multi-omics datasets through our platform.
+Please contact us to discuss potential collaborations.

 ## Citation and License

 Please cite the preprint: